ibm-cloud-architecture/kubernetes-multicloud-management/docs/mcm-monitoring-event-management.md

-# IBM Multicloud Manager - monitoring and event management
+# IBM Multicloud Manager - Monitoring and Event Management
 **Author:** Rafal Szypulka (rafal.szypulka@pl.ibm.com)

 This chapter is focused on monitoring and event management features delivered by IBM Multicloud Manager 3.1.2.